jstandifer/rs-srr-webmap/README.md

 ## README
-Files associated with the RS-SRR Cross-Border Interventions webmap
+Files associated with the RS-SRR Cross-Border Interventions webmap for future additions and revisions.